-The controller is triggered by camera 1 using one of the two available synchronization inputs.
-Camera 2 is triggered by the controller using one of the two available synchronization outputs.
+The controller is triggered by camera 1 using the available synchronization input.
+Camera 2 is triggered by the controller using the available synchronization output.
 Generally, it is not possible to provide the details of the connections to the cameras because these are often vendor specific.
 Please see the camera hardware manual for more information.